peiffer-innovations/actions-dart-dependency-updater/README.md

 # action_dart_dependency_updater

-Updates the dependencies of a Dart / Flutter repo automatically and optionally
+Updates the dependencies of a Dart / Flutter repo automatically and optionally creates and merges the PR associated with the changes.

 ## Inputs